top of page

 Counselling sessions are conducted face to face in a quiet and private room at one of our designated locations (St. Helens, Bicheno, Fingal or St Marys.)
 Sessions are 50 to 60 minutes long, though an initial appointment may be up to 15 minutes longer.

-**Zoom or telephone sessions can be arranged where face to face counselling is not practical or possible for the client.
+**Telehealth or telephone sessions can be arranged where face to face counselling is not practical or possible for the client.

 Costs involved